vuestorefront/storefront-ui/apps/docs/components/components/select.md

 ---
 # Select

-The Select component is used for collecting user provided information from a list of options.
+A select is an input that allows the user to choose from a set of options.
+Uses native html `<select>` tag.

+Used for forms or as a global setting, e.g. language, location.

+For a few options use [Radio](radio.html) component instead of Select.
+For very long set of options think about using Combobox component.

 <Generate />

-## Figma design

-See the design on [Figma](https://www.figma.com/file/Cx2jw34waZltkapwq7j7aT/SFUI-2-%7C-Design-Kit-(early-alpha)?node-id=11375%3A16313&t=LIzxPt9OJb9F1mXf-1)

 <!-- vue -->
 ## Props